kailash-manasarovar/statement/docs/timeline/2024/september.md

 | ![pic]( ../../content/images/targeted-women/36.png ){width=55%}
 The full profile mentions "intense embarrassment" and I wonder if I'm seeing the shocking moments of when targets "find out" prior to blackmailing or sexual exploitation.
 I wonder if the men delight at these moments and roar with laughter at the tricked and suffering women. |

+- I must mention that I also saw a woman crying in her bedroom, crouched down against the wall.
+I wish I'd screenshot this pic as it looked like it came from a secret camera probably around the air vents, maybe in a screw?

 ## Threats

 - At some point I see this pic in Google search.